PhD Program in English Language and Literature

 International applicants must demonstrate proficiency in the English language by submitting official test scores from TOEFL or IELTS.
 Graduate School minimum scores are required.
 For more information, please view the Graduate School’s English Language Requirement.

-- GRE General Test and GRE Subject Test
+- GRE General Test and GRE Subject Test are NO LONGER REQUIRED, effective starting with the 2019 application

 General Information for All Applicants